 While it may take a while for parents to accept a diagnosis of autism, it can be accompanied by feelings of relief from having a medical explanation for the child’s unusual behaviour.

-Professor Ho Lai Yun, Senior Consultant at the
+Prof Ho Lai Yun, Emeritus Consultant at the

 Department of Neonatal and Developmental Medicine,